samTime101/Encoder-Decoder/README.md

 # Encoder-Decoder
-A simple algorithm and working prototype of encoding a data in a binary table format and decoding it suppose we wanna save a data eg: suppose a number called 'XYZ' in this table the algorithm will convert this data into binary into required minimum bits and convert it to the required grid size
+A simple algorithm and working prototype of encoding a data in a binary table format and decoding it suppose we want to save a data eg: suppose a number called 'XYZ' in this table the algorithm will convert this data into binary into required minimum bits and convert it to the required grid size